Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 The lemurs were first discovered in 17th century.
 However, it wasn’t until the 1950s and 60s that the primates were being studied.
-Also, since that time, nearly 100 species have been discovered, some as recently as the 1990s.
+Since that time, nearly 100 species have been discovered, including some as recently as the 1990s.

 To make matters more interesting – and something to consider in the case of the Kalanoro – evidence has emerged that some of the earliest and extinct species of lemurs were as large a modern gorilla.
 This size may have been as far back as 2000 years when human started inhabiting the island.
 There are some researchers, including cryptozoologists, who believe a large species of lemurs may still exist.